Complex Geometry

 I will draw from

-I will (try to) keep up-to-date lecture notes as the term progresses, available here.
+I will (try to) keep up-to-date lecture notes as the term progresses, available here (Last update: 22ndof Septmeber,2025)

 Syllabus